rpi-ws281x/rpi-ws281x-go/README.md

 RUN [ "cross-build-end" ]
 ```

 You might want to change the base image if you are not using the Raspberry Pi 3.
+E.g. `balenalib/raspberry-pi2-golang:latest-build` or `balenalib/raspberry-pi-golang:latest-build`.

-Now build the image with the command :
+Now build the image with the command:

 ```
 docker build --tag rpi-ws281x-go-builder .